 Prepare for a small serving of deja vu.

-Start on A, play your way up as always, and end on A. What do you hear?
+Start on A, the sixth scale degree of the C Ionian, play your way up as always, and end on A. What do you hear?

-This wistfulness is a great fit for blues, jazz, and downtempo ballads in the genres of rock, folk, country, and pop.
+This Aeolian mode wistfulness is a great fit for blues, jazz, and downtempo ballads in the genres of rock, folk, country, and pop.
+The notes of the natural minor are just perfect for conveying pure sadness.

 The Locrian Mode

-This is the bogeyman of the musical modes – unsettling, odd, and by far the least-used of the seven.
+The Locrian mode is the bogeyman of the musical modes – unsettling, odd, and by far the least-used of the seven.
+People generally don’t know what to make of it, and we’re about to hear why.

-Start on B, and play your way through to the B above it on white keys.
+Start on B, the seventh scale degree of the C Ionian, and play your way through to the B above it on white keys.
 You know you’ve done it right if you feel a sense of what-on-earth-did-I-just-play:

-It’s so unstable that our ear has difficulty hearing it as Locrian mode – instead, it is often instead perceived as a major, minor, or Mixolydian scale, depending on phrasing and notes used!
+It’s so unstable that our ear has difficulty hearing it as Locrian mode in a musical context – instead, it is often instead perceived as a major, minor, or Mixolydian scale, depending on phrasing and notes used!

 There’s a reason for this: in the modes we discussed above, the tonic typically gives the scale a place to “rest”, or feel natural.
 In the above example, however, you’ll notice that your ear puts up a great fight against hearing “B” as the tonic note.

-This happens because of the presence of a tritone and a lack of a perfect fifth.
+This happens because of a lack of a perfect fifth – the fifth scale degree is flattened.
 This creates a root chord of B, D, and F – a diminished triad where the third and fifth are flattened, compared to a major triad.
 This diminished triad is inherently unstable.
+Additionally, the flattened fifth creates the interval B-F – this is the tritone, the scariest of all intervals.
+Just try playing it on your instrument.

 So where do we find this chilling, unsettling minor scale?

-Its creepy quality has long been exploited by heavy metal guitarists, who will build progressions on the Locrian scale (albeit usually with a perfect fifth above the root, which takes away some of the spook factor).
+Its creepy quality has occasionally been exploited by heavy metal guitarists, who will build progressions based on the Locrian scale and its intervals (albeit usually with a perfect fifth above the root, which takes away some of the spook factor).

-Björk, our favourite Queen of Avant-Garde, managed to use this strange, inaccessible mode to write a pop hit:
+Björk, our favourite Queen of Avant-Garde, managed to use this strange, inaccessible minor scale to write a pop hit:

-This is written in C Locrian.
+This is written in C Locrian mode.
 And it does resolve to C, as much as it can – though it does bend your ear into all sorts of shapes in the process!

 Internalizing the Modes